DominoMFA/TravelerDSAPI/README.md

 # TravelerDSAPI

 The DSAPI filter handles event kFilterAuthenticate.
 It detects if user who is about to authenticate already enabled MFA protection and if so make own password validation using PasswordSecret.
-It's expected that database with name 2fa.nsf is located on the server in the root.
+It's expected that mfa.nsf is configured on the server as well (otherwise filter won't load).

 ## How to compile project (DLL) for Windows using Visual Studio Code 2010.